vercel/next.js/docs/basic-features/pages.md

 - [**Static Generation (Recommended)**](#static-generation-recommended): The HTML is generated at **build time** and will be reused on each request.
 - [**Server-side Rendering**](#server-side-rendering): The HTML is generated on **each request**.

-Importantly, Next.js lets you **choose** which pre-rendering form you'd like to use for each page.
+Next.js conveniently lets you **choose** which pre-rendering form you'd like to use for each page.
 You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.

 We **recommend** using **Static Generation** over Server-side Rendering for performance reasons.
-Statically generated pages can be cached by CDN with no extra configuration to boost performance.
+Statically generated pages can be cached by a CDN with no extra configuration to boost performance.
 However, in some cases, Server-side Rendering might be the only option.

 You can also use **Client-side Rendering** along with Static Generation or Server-side Rendering.
 That means some parts of a page can be rendered entirely by client side JavaScript.
 To learn more, take a look at the [Data Fetching](/docs/basic-features/data-fetching/client-side.md) documentation.